News

 A new shine

 Repairs on the Queen’s Tower, which have been ongoing since 2022, are now complete, with scaffolding dismantlement scheduled to end in January 2026.
 The cupola dome and finial of the 140-year-old tower have regained their original copper shine after a regilding… until the familiar patina takes over again.
-The stone statues that ornate the tower have also been restored, and will no longer look as stained and corroded as the student body their look down upon.
+The stone statues that adorn the tower have also been restored, and will no longer look as blemished and worn down as the student body they look down upon.
 100 km of scaffolding were used for the renovation.

 With a Great Hall comes great flexibility

-The Great Hall is being refurbished to serve as a teaching space when no events are taking place.
-It will be partitioned into three lecture theatres, with retractable seats and motorised walls allowing for an easy conversion back to full-space configuration when necessary.
-The hall, which should reopen towards the end of 2026, will also become a venue for Friday prayers, with a new prayer mat storage area.
+The Great Hall is being refurbished to serve as a teaching space when it is not needed to accommodate events.
+It will be partitioned into three lecture theatres, with retractable seats and motorised walls allowing for an easy conversion back to its full-space configuration.
+The hall, which should reopen towards the end of 2026, will also become a venue for Friday prayers.

 These changes are part of a larger redevelopment of the Sheffield building into a more “student-focussed” space, with new lecture theatres and student breakout spaces on level 3, social spaces and self-cook faculties on level 4, and student services on level 5.